duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 same DSL to drive browser (selenium-webdriver, chrome-driver or capybara-webkit) or headless drivers (`:rack_test` or phantomjs). `Capybara.current_driver` could be `:rack_test` or `:headless_chrome` or `':chrome`.

+If you see error `unable to obtain stable firefox connection in 60 seconds (127.0.0.1:7055) (Selenium::WebDriver::Error::WebDriverError)` you need to `gem update selenium-webdriver` or to install matched version.

 To run in browser javascript use `js: true`.
 Note that in this mode, drop down links are not visible, you need to click on dropdown.
 Also `data-confirm` will be ignored.